DataDog/dd-py-tracing-workshop/README.md

    - that are request-scoped.
    - and suggest a causal relationship

-Remember our glossary - we're well on our way to having traces!
+Remember our glossary - we're well on our way to having real traces!

 But first some housekeeping